nikdata/hotel-modeling/hotel-analysis.md

 Now let’s apply the recipe to our main dataframe called cln\_hotel.
 As a bit of humor, I love Mexican food and I have named my dataframes as such.
-Hadley & Jenny Bryan would not approve\!
+Hadley & Jenny Bryan would not approve!

 ``` r
 grande_meal <- recipes::prep(main_recipe, data = cln_hotel, strings_as_factors = FALSE)